pattonsgirl/CS4900-AppSoftwareDev/README.md

 | Project Presentation  | 5%  |   |  |
 | Retrospective  | 5%  |   |  |

-The grading scale for the course is [90-100] A; [80-90) B; [70-80) C; [60-69) D; [0-60) F.
+The guiding grading scale for the course is [90-100] A; [80-90) B; [70-80) C; [60-69) D; [0-60) F.

 ### Assignment Requirements

 Unless otherwise specified in the assignment description, assignments are to be completed **individually**.
 Students may collaborate on ideas and share resources.
-Cite collaborations in code comments or commit messages.
+Cite collaborations in assignment documentation, code comments, or commit messages.

+### Group Project Requirements

+Each module will assign a summary of what the added group project parts / functionalities must be with a due date typically within a week after the module is complete.
+As all project work is in a GitHub repository, all group members must contribute (via commits) to the group project to recieve the grade earned by the group.
+If a group member makes no commits, they may recieve a grade of 0 for that portion of the group project.

+#### Feedback Requirements

+After submission of group project work, the module instructors will provide detailed feedback that will contain general advice, needed improvements, and possible inquiries.
+Teams will be required to create an Issue in their GitHub project for each issue that needs to be resolved or responded to, and will be given a week to address the issues generated.
+Module instructors will remain in contact by appointment during this process for clarification or assistance.

 ### Honors Requirements